Director, Student Administration

 The Executive Director, Advancement provides advice and direction on establishing, administering and renewing externally-funded scholarships, bursaries and prizes that are classified as a gift to the University.

-The Equity Director administers equity-related and Commonwealth Scholarships through the Equity Scholarships Scheme.
+The Director, Equity and Wellbeing administers equity-related and Commonwealth Scholarships through the Equity Scholarships Scheme.

 The Director, Graduate Research Centre provides advice on the establishment of all higher degree research student scholarships, bursaries and prizes.